efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 **Supervised via latent structure representations**

-In the supervised version of SUMMER we again select scenes for the summary based on similar criteria as SummaRuNNeR.
-However, we define the salience of a scene differently from before: instead of naively computed a global screenplay representation as a weighted average of all scene representation --it is unclear what a global representation stands for-- we explictly use the latent narrative structure in order to define the salience of a scene in the screenplay.
+We decide about the summary scenes in an episode based on two criteria: the scene content and its salience.
+We provide a <u>new definition for the salience of a scene</u>: unlike previous approaches that define salience as the degree of the scene's similarity with an abstract global document representation, we measure the <u>scene's salience as the degree of its similarity with the key events identified in the latent space</u>.
 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/summer.gif" height="150">
 </p>

-So, as shown above we decide about the summary scenes based on each scene's content and relation with the key events (i.e., salience: maximum similarity with TPs).

 **Training** We train SUMMER end-to-end using using BCE, i.e. binary cross-entropy loss.
 However, we also add two extra regularization terms to the loss function in order to control the TP-specific attention distributions used for computing the latent tp representations:
 <p align="center">